 It’s not all that long ago that an office was a room with four walls and a door, a desk, a file cabinet, some family pictures, a computer — and maybe a plant on the window sill.

-But that’s changing rapidly.
-More and more employees are now working from home, roaming around as digital nomads with laptops in their knapsacks, sharing office spaces in co-working settings, and even sharing desks in hybrid offices.
+That’s changing fast.
+More employees now work from home, roam as digital nomads with laptops in their bags, share office spaces in co-working settings, and share desks in hybrid offices.

-Adaptation is key.
-But even the most adaptable office workers can find themselves stressed out by these changes.
-That’s why some employees are turning to Feng Shui.
+Adaptation matters.
+But even the most adaptable office workers can get stressed by these changes.
+That’s why some people are turning to Feng Shui.

-Feng Shui is an ancient Chinese art and philosophy that focuses on energy flow.
-When applied to an office space, it can make a tangible difference in creating a calmer, more productive workspace.
+Feng Shui is an ancient Chinese art and philosophy focused on energy flow.
+Applied to an office, it can make a real difference in creating a calmer, more productive workspace.

 This article explains how to use a Feng Shui office layout to bring more balance to an office environment, including home offices and shared office spaces.